-- We provide support and aids to ensure access to the curriculum and develop independent learning. - We seek and act on advice and guidance for pupils who have significant medical needs. - We provide access to medical interventions.
-We seek advice and guidance from the Health Service to ensure barriers to success are reduced or removed. - We work closely with SENTASS Hearing Impairment and Visual Impairment Teams to ensure pupils' needs are met and our staff are trained to support the needs of pupils with hearing or visual impairment. - We work closely with the Occupational Therapy service to deliver and monitor therapeutic programmes. - We provide support with personal and intimate care if and when needed. - All entrances to our school allow wheelchair access. - Our school has a disabled toilet on both the ground and first floors. - We have a lift to allow ease of movement between the ground and first floor of the school building. - Our staff receive training to ensure they understand the impact of a physical/sensory need on teaching and learning. - We have a medical liaison officer who will liaise with parents to create Individual Care Plans when necessary. - Our staff understand and apply the medicine administration policy. - Designated first aid trained staff are assigned to break, lunchtimes, trips or visits, etc. - Our school works hard to ensure that parents/carers are able to work in partnership with us to support their children. - We use small group or 1:1 targeted intervention programmes to improve fine and gross motor skills - We ensure movement breaks for pupils with motor coordination difficulties as and when required - We provide additional handwriting support through targeted intervention programmes
+Sensory and/or Physical Needs We provide support and aids to ensure access to the curriculum and develop independent learning.
+This may include: Hearing impairment (HI) Visual impairment (VI) Multi-sensory impairment Physical Disabilities Medical Needs • We seek and act on advice and guidance for pupils who have significant medical needs. • We provide access to medical interventions.
+We seek advice and guidance from the Health Service to ensure barriers to success are reduced or removed. • We work closely with SENDOS Hearing Impairment and Visual Impairment Teams to ensure pupils' needs are met and our staff are trained to support the needs of pupils with hearing or visual impairment. • We work closely with the Occupational Therapy service to deliver and monitor therapeutic programmes. • We provide support with personal and intimate care if and when needed. • All entrances to our school allow wheelchair access. • Our school has a disabled toilet on both the ground and first floors. • We have a lift to allow ease of movement between the ground and first floor of the school building. • Our staff receive training to ensure they understand the impact of a physical/sensory need on teaching and learning. • We have a medical liaison officer who will liaise with parents to create Individual Care Plans when necessary. • Our staff understand and apply the medicine administration policy.
+Designated first aid trained staff are assigned to break, lunchtimes, trips or visits, etc. • Our school works hard to ensure that parents/carers are able to work in partnership with us to support their children.
+We use small group or 1:1 targeted intervention programmes to improve fine and gross motor skills We ensure movement breaks for pupils with motor coordination difficulties as and when required We provide additional handwriting support through targeted intervention programmes